Plummquat/IanPlummer/index.md

 Here I will be posting little bits about my research and other projects that I find interesting.
 Throughout this website you will find various links to interesting gelogic outcrops and oddities, videos and images I have taken of floods and ice jams, and a whole lot of weather and climate related maps I have made.

+I'm a major proponent of free and easily accessible data and code, thus everything on here is for the taking.
+Occasionally ill have to only post graphs or images due to legal reasons.

 # About Me